Esri/jsapi-resources/esm-samples/jsapi-custom-widget/README.md

-# Recenter custom widget with React
+# Recenter custom widget with React and Vite

 This repo demonstrates creating a custom widget using [@arcgis/core](https://www.npmjs.com/package/@arcgis/core) ES modules with [React](https://react.dev/learn) and [Vite](https://vitejs.dev/guide/#community-templates).
 The widget is a DOM node created in React and then added to the Map using [View UI](https://next.sites.afd.arcgis.com/javascript/latest/view-ui/).
 This approach provides seamless integration with your preferred component library, and gives you full control over the user experience and component-life cycle so that it fits your unique requirements.